Do you want to learn how to use calisthenics to build muscle?

 The very first step is…

 1. You Must Be Consistent.
-Without This, Nothing Else Matters
+Without Consistency, Nothing Else Matters

-The biggest and most important concept in all of fitness is consistency.
+The most significant concept in fitness is consistency.

 You won’t ever reach your goals if you exercise sporadically.